 - Lizard Hide paper works well with wet folding.

-- Lizard hide only comes in 7 different colours.
+- Lizard Hide only comes in 7 different colors.

-- Due to the thickness it’s kind of difficult for children to use or to fold complex models.
+- Due to the thickness, it’s difficult for children to use or fold complex models.

 - This paper is pretty weak.
 It tears easily and can break when you curve it.